CultivateHQ/ukstaffhandbook/pages/disciplinary-procedure/index.md

 Depending on the seriousness of the offence, and at the sole discretion of the Company, we may start disciplinary proceedings at any stage of the procedure.

 Alternatives to dismissal.
 In some cases we may at our discretion consider alternatives to dismissal.
-These may be authorised by [MANAGEMENT GRADE] and will usually be accompanied by a final written warning.
+These may be authorised by the Managing Director and will usually be accompanied by a final written warning.
 Examples include:

 * Demotion.
 * Transfer to another department or job.